ChuJiaWen/TravelsInChina/README.md

 # TravelsInChina

+To run it, please download the whole folder and double click on "index.html".

 Contributors: Wanxin Qi, Jiawen Song, Jiawen Chu

 **_1. Whether you created your own HTML and CSS from scratch or modified a CSS template._**